rb16b/Accelerate-Dev/README.md

 NOTE: oc delete pod and pdb
-PDB does not consider explicitly deleting a deployment as a voluntary disruptions. !!!
+PDB does not consider explicitly deleting a deployment as a voluntary disruption. !!!
-The only way to test it out would be use of a node drain command.
-But for that an admin role is needed.
+The only way to test it out would be to use a node drain command, but that requires an admin role.